Allegations about adults who work with children

 Referrals to the LADO (Local Authority Designated Officer)

-Refer concerns or allegations linked to conduct directly to the LADO, or via police or social care.
-These include:
+Refer concerns or allegations about conduct directly to the LADO.
+You can also refer via the police or social care.
+Concerns can be about:

-- contact with children and young people through social media and personal email or phone
+- contact with children and young people through social media, personal email or phone

 - emotional abuse, bullying, threats, intimidation or derogatory comments